secuditor/secuditor-free/README.md

 # Secuditor Free

-An effective free diagnostic security tool for Windows operating systems and networks with a friendly GUI.<br>
+An effective free diagnostic security tool for Windows endpoints and networks with a friendly GUI.<br>
 Secuditor helps to identify vulnerabilities, improve security awareness and simplifies forensic analysis.
 It suits for both personal and organizational use.

 ---